 Alison is a Medical Scientist by profession and currently Secretary General of the Bahai Community in Ireland.

 She has worked in the area of community building and the promotion of religious tolerance for many years.

-Vidyakara Balfe is a member of the Triratna Buddhist Order and is based in the Dublin Buddhist Centre.
+Maitrikaya Dharmachari is a member of the Triratna Buddhist Order and is based at the Dublin Buddhist Centre.

 Sinéad Lynch is Young Women’s National Leader with the Soka Gakkai International (SGI) in Ireland, a lay Buddhist organisation whose members all over the world practice Nichiren Daishonin’s Buddhism.

 She has a passion for interfaith work and is also an activist in the areas of gender equality, women and security and peace–building.
 She is currently finishing her MA in Community Education, Equality & Social Activism at NUI Maynooth.